 Hospital inpatient services that are Medically Necessary include only those services that satisfy the above requirements, require the acute bed-patient (overnight) setting, and could not have been provided in a Physician's office, the Outpatient Department of a Hospital, or in another lesser facility without adversely affecting the patient's condition or the quality of medical care rendered.

-Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following: Diagnostic studies that can be provided on an outpatient basis; Medical observation or evaluation; Personal comfort; Pain management that can be provided on an outpatient basis; and Inpatient rehabilitation that can be provided on an outpatient basis.
+Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following:

+- Diagnostic studies that can be provided on an outpatient basis; - Medical observation or evaluation; - Personal comfort; - Pain management that can be provided on an outpatient basis; and - Inpatient rehabilitation that can be provided on an outpatient basis.

 The Claims Administrator reserves the right to review all services to determine whether they are Medically Necessary, and may use the services of Physician consultants, peer review committees of professional societies or Hospitals, and other consultants.

+Member

-Member An individual who is enrolled and maintains coverage in the plan pursuant to the Plan Document as either a Participant or a Dependent.
+An individual who is enrolled and maintains coverage in the plan pursuant to the Plan Document as either a Participant or a Dependent.
 Use of "you" in this document refers to the Member.

+Mental Health Condition

+Mental disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), including Severe Mental Illnesses and Serious Emotional Disturbances of a Child.

+Mental Health Services

+Services provided to treat a Mental Health Condition.

-Non-Participating (Non-Participating Provider) Any provider who does not participate in this plan's network and does not contract with the Claims Administrator to accept the Claims Administrator's payment, plus any applicable Member Cost Share, or amounts in excess of specified Benefit maximums, as payment in full for Covered Services.
+Non-Participating (Non-Participating Provider)

+Any provider who does not participate in this plan's network and does not contract with the Claims Administrator to accept the Claims Administrator's payment, plus any applicable Member Cost Share, or amounts in excess of specified Benefit maximums, as payment in full for Covered Services.
 Also referred to as an out-of-network provider.
-Certain services of this plan are not covered if the service is provided by a Non-Participating Provider.
-Non-Participating Pharmacy A pharmacy that does not participate in the Claims Administrator Pharmacy Network.
-These pharmacies are not contracted to provide services to the Claims Administrator Members.
-Other Outpatient Mental Health and Substance Use Disorder Services Outpatient Facility and professional services for the diagnosis and treatment of Mental Health and Substance Use Disorder Conditions, including but not limited to the following: Partial Hospitalization; Intensive Outpatient Program;